-Here's every game available on Google Stadia
+Every game available on Google Stadia is now at your fingertips

-Best answer: Google Stadia launched nearly a year ago as a way for players to get access to the games they love without needing a console or dedicated gaming PC to play them on, and the Google Stadia game list has grown ever since.
-When it initially launched last November, Stadia boasted a modest amount of playable games, but things have changed pretty quickly, with a ton of games being made available in the months that have come, and many more on the horizon.
+Best answer: Google Stadia launched in 2019 as a way for players to access the games they love without needing a console or dedicated gaming PC.
+Since its initial launch, Stadia's modest amount of playable games continues to grow, with a ton of new titles available in the months to come and many more on the horizon.

-- Get a jumpstart on things: Stadia Premiere Edition ($100 at the Google Store)

-- If you want to buy separately: Chromecast Ultra ($70 at Best Buy)

 Full Google Stadia game list